-Divorce is a long, drawn out process.
+Divorce is a long, drawn-out process.
 It involves countless court dates, meetings with lawyers, and an endless back and forth as the two spouses bicker over every last detail.
 At least that’s what many people expect.
 But that’s not always how it goes.
-In certain situations, summary dissolution may be a quick and easy way to end a marriage.
+In certain situations, summary dissolution in Oregon may be a quick and easy way to end a marriage.

 Length of Marriage

 As we said, this strategy is generally intended for shorter marriages.
 Though in this regard, Oregon differs from other states.

 To qualify for summary dissolution, a marriage must be shorter than ten years.

 In a number of other states, California for example, the number is often five years.
 This opens the door to more cases, though the longer a marriage, the more likely it is other factors will flip the breaker.

 The presence of children plays a big part in whether or not you can go the summary dissolution route.

 You and your spouse can’t have any minor children.
 This includes children born during the marriage, adopted children, or stepchildren from an earlier relationship.